Marta44/Stroll-Brighton/README.md

 - For the main text and contents I chose "Ganja Flower" Google Font because it is user friendly.
 - For the headings I chose "Annie Use Your Telescope" Google Font because it is an hand writing font and pairs with "Ganja Flower".
 Images:
-All the images not taken by myself have been credited in "Media".
+  - All the images not taken by myself have been credited in "Media".
 They have been selected to be eye-catching, interesting and engaging.
-I chose the "favorite icon" because it is reminiscent of the famous Brighton beach huts.
 The purpose of the images is to showcase the main locations of the city and encourage users to visit them.
+  - I chose the "favorite icon" because it is reminiscent of the famous Brighton beach huts.

 ---